BENJAMIN is a story of love and faith, wrought with all the complications and complexities thereof.

 “The doves are like love would be if you could hold it… soft, warm and gentle.
 Their coos are the sound love would make… if love could speak.
 And when they fly… they are love in motion.” ~Benjamin

 “Benjamin.”
-She whispered with finality, as if now everything would be tolerable.
+Sarah whispered it with finality, as if now everything would be tolerable.
 “I’ve missed you.”
 There was the hint of a smile on her face.

 “I’ve missed you, too, Sarah.”
 He paused, carefully moving a stray hair off her forehead.
 “The sparrow flew away today.
 She’s all healed.”